 In 1998, he served as Executive Director for The Duke of Edinburgh’s Eighth Commonwealth Study Conference, which brought young international leaders from business, Government and labour in 23 countries to Canada for a 14-day development program.
 He co-wrote a book about the Duke of Edinburgh and the history of the Conferences that was launched at Buckingham Palace in 2007.

-Ian is a graduate of the Directors’ Education Program from Canada’s Institute for Corporate Directors.
-He is Board Chair of the Traffic Injury Research Foundation, a director of Red Sky Performance (Canada’s preeminent Aboriginal dance and theatre company), and co-founded organic food producer Yorkshire Valley Farms.
+He is former Board Chair of the Traffic Injury Research Foundation, a director of Red Sky Performance (Canada’s preeminent Aboriginal dance and theatre company), and co-founded organic food producer Yorkshire Valley Farms.
 He and his family divide their time between Toronto and their 250-acre organic farm near Port Hope, Ontario.